Typical01/LootGrabbing/README.md

 I fully respect the original copyrights of all materials.
 The creation of this work has no intention of infringing upon the intellectual property rights of others.
 If any original copyright holder believes that the use of this work has infringed upon their legal rights and interests, please contact me.
 I will immediately cease using the relevant materials and delete the corresponding content in the work.
 ## Usage Restrictions
 This work is solely for personal and educational use.
 It is strictly prohibited for any third party to obtain, reproduce, disseminate or use it for commercial purposes.
 Any copyright issues and legal liabilities arising therefrom shall be borne by the third party themselves.
-## Official Website
-We encourage all players to support the official works.
-Please visit the official website of "Delta Operation": https://df.qq.com/main.shtml to obtain the most accurate information and the best gaming experience.